mavxg/slatejs/README.md

 		in a table if they line up (same start row and end row or same start column and end column).
 Just get an error if you try to copy something that doesn't line up.
+	- Ctrl+y = redo last action (can also be used to repeat if the redo buffer is empty)
 * [ ] Paste (inc table)
 * [X] Scroll to cursor
 * [X] Movement commands